 “We are proactive about telling our story and telling it often.
 If we don’t, someone else will for us,” said Gerend.
 “People are hungry for information about the KC Streetcar and we want to communicate things on our own terms so we aren’t defined by others.”

 Not defined by others….
 Sounds like our kind of human!

 That said, there is something else that really stands out about how Gerend and the KC Streetcar use social media.
 They aren’t just telling their story (although they are doing a darn good job of doing that too!)

-What we love most is their daily effort to build community relationships instead of constantly promoting the streetcar.
+What we love most is their daily effort to build community relationships instead of constantly promoting streetcar.
 They like, they share, they comment on other pages, they retweet, they congratulate, they appreciate…. they participate online with the community they are building offline.

 Since the KC Streetcar affects people and businesses all over the region, they use social media to communicate with supporters – and also with non-supporters in an effort to educate the public and adopt more supporters.
-Their willingness to be available to answer questions and have conversations in real time allows them to quickly squash rumors, myths, and false information.
-They prefer to be a conduit for showcasing development and like to use their social networks to help people understand the bigger picture.
+Their willingness to be available to answer questions and have conversations in real-time allows them to quickly squash rumors, myths, and false information.
+They prefer to be a conduit for showcasing the development and like to use their social networks to help people understand the bigger picture.

 “The KC Streetcar is one small part of the revitalization happening in downtown Kansas City,” said Gerend.
 “It’s important for us to show how it’s is contributing to overall community development and growth so we work hard to promote the businesses in the area, and they’ve embraced us as a result.”

 What else do we love about the KC Streetcar?
 We see real humans riding!

 “The KC Streetcar has a loyal following and we quickly discovered people like to share pictures and stories about their ride on social media,” said Gerend.
 “Because we love to re-share their stories on our social networks, it helps us stay connected to our riders.
 They feel valued, which helps us humanize the service.”